 Tons of Texture

 Don’t go nutty trying to find perfectly matched pillows and accessories, let the different tones create a layered look.
 Vary textures by using objects around the room, such as accessories and books, provide small instances of color while keeping the space interesting.
+Find out more about adding texture to room.

 Just A Little Color or Pattern